What's new for 2015

 Auto fill my return – The Canada Revenue Agency (CRA) can automatically fill in much of your tax return if you file electronically.
 For more information see Auto-fill my return.

 Notice of assessment – Your notice of assessment will have a new look that makes it easier to see the most essential information first.
-For more information see Understanding your notice of assessment.
+For more information see Notice of assessment.

 Individuals and families